 As we think about the challenges our peers raised in each session, we couldn’t help but consider… you guessed it… big data.
-Connected Vehicle Data (CVD) to be exact and the problems it could help solve.
+Connected vehicle data to be exact and the problems it could help solve.

-Here were a few topics that came up throughout the day, and how we see CVD fitting in:
+Here were a few topics that came up throughout the day, and how we see connected vehicle data fitting in:

 One area that came up several times throughout the event was electrification.
 How do we get more people driving EVs?
-The answer could lie in CVD.
+The answer could lie in connected vehicle data.
 By analyzing exactly how many miles vehicles drive on average a day (hint: according to Wejo data, that number in the US is 36 miles for all cars and 15 miles for EVs), governments can better engage with the public on educational campaigns about range anxiety and their actual behavior.
-Additionally CVD can be used to intelligently place charging stations in optimal locations.
+Additionally connected vehicle data can be used to intelligently place charging stations in optimal locations.

 The notion of mobility being key to breaking down barriers for underserved communities was a major theme.
 Adding more transportation options to a community can unlock huge opportunities for citizens living there – in many cases opportunities that were not possible due to lack of access to affordable, convenient mobility options.
 But initiatives to invest in these can be fragile.
 They often require large funding asks from city governments and are scrutinized by taxpayers.
 With connected vehicle data, community leaders can ensure they are making infrastructure decisions on accurate and unbiased information, increasing their chance of success and giving confidence to the community in their decisions.